AutomationPanda/visual-testing-with-cypress/tutorial/3-visual-assertions.md

 Let's give this a try!

-## Rewriting steps with visual assertions
+## Adding Applitools to the Cypress project

 To start, [register a free Applitools account](https://auth.applitools.com/users/register).